 Every other week on Thursday 3PM EDT/ET (with some exceptions), Fred and his guests discuss #devrel (developer relations) and learn about new things with the guests’ demos.
-Join us live for the next #devrelshow and ask your questions to us
+Join us live for the next #devrelshow and ask your questions or just say hi!

 Want to be a guest?